CaNS-World/CaNS-Fizzy/docs/INFO_INPUT.md

 These lines specify the physical and transport properties of the two-phase system.

 `sigma` sets the value of the surface tension at the two-phase interface.
-`rho12` sets the value of the density of each phase.
-The fluid with the heavier density should always be assigned to phase 1.
+`rho12` sets the value of the density of each phase. **The fluid with the heavier density should always be assigned to phase 1**.
 `mu12` sets the value of the dynamic viscosity of each phase.
 `ka12` sets the value of the thermal conductivity of each phase.
 `cp12` sets the value of the constant pressure specfic heat capacity of each phase.